The shot that’s least expected, but can cost you a game- A drop shot!

 The shuttle might get caught by the net and you’ll lose a point or the shuttle might pass over too high above the net.

-The key to a great drop shot is to hit the Drop when your opponent expects a Clear or a Smash as your next move.
+The key to a great drop is to hit the Drop when your opponent expects a Clear or a Smash as your next move.

 This deceives the opponent and you can then expect your opponent to return a weak shot, anticipating the return of the shuttle to your midcourt.